julien-rsbrg/MLAgents_first_steps/README.md

 That is it !
 Now you can run an agent on a Unity game !

-If you want to restart a run, you can either :
+If you want to restart a run, you can either:
 * use ``mlagents-learn.exe --run-id=x`` with a different id
 * use ``mlagents-learn.exe --run-id=0 --force`` to restart agent 0 (will not remember what has been learned)
 * use ``mlagents-learn.exe --run-id=0 --resume`` will resume the training